All Undergraduate Degrees

 The BA in foreign languages prepares students for teaching careers at the secondary school level, graduate study in languages, and research and professional work in government and private enterprise.
-Students chose a concentration in Arabic, Chinese, French or Spanish.
+Students chose a concentration in Arabic, Chinese, French, Korean or Spanish.

 The concentration in Arabic has an emphasis on developing strong language skills, including literacy and oral communication, along with an in-depth understanding of modern Arabic culture and society.
 Students concentrating in Arabic are expected to gain fluency in Modern Standard Arabic and a working knowledge of at least one Arabic dialect.
 Additionally, students will graduate with a strong background in Arab intellectual history, literature, and culture.